 Datadog allows you to easily track SLIs, SLOs, and performance against error budgets in a simple widget that you can embed in your private dashboards or share publicly.
 To expand your ability to monitor SLOs and SLIs in Datadog, we also announced a new SLO and error budget list view, where you can search, sort, and filter all your SLOs in one place.
 Learn more about monitoring SLOs in Datadog here.

-Datadog’s Network Performance Monitoring enables you to visualize the flow of network traffic in cloud-based or hybrid environments.
+Datadog Network Performance Monitoring enables you to visualize the flow of network traffic in cloud-based or hybrid environments.
 It allows asymmetric searches and aggregations using any tag in Datadog—so you can track, for instance, if a particular service is sending traffic across availability zones, or if retransmit rates are high for traffic directed at a particular security group.
-Datadog Network Performance Monitoring is compatible with on-premise servers and all major cloud providers, and is extremely lightweight, so you can monitor the flow of network traffic without sacrificing performance.
-Read our announcement blog post here, and use this form to request to join the beta.
+Network Performance Monitoring is compatible with on-premise servers and all major cloud providers, and is extremely lightweight, so you can monitor the flow of network traffic without sacrificing performance.
+Read our announcement blog post here.

 Datadog now offers a mobile app to make it easier to triage issues when you’re on call or on the go.
 When you receive an alert or a page, you can jump right into the relevant dashboards right from your mobile device.
 The mobile app is currently in beta, and you can request access here.

 Mobile RUM provides visibility into your end users’ experience on your mobile applications.
 In Datadog, you can correlate data about how your customers are using your mobile applications to the corresponding backend traces, infrastructure-level metrics, and logs when troubleshooting performance issues.
 Sign up for more information here.